Gérard Araud: Career

 In July 2018, Araud sent a letter to The Daily Show host, Trevor Noah.
-Noah made comments on his show regarding the multiethnicity of the France national football team following their win in the 2018 FIFA World Cup.
+Noah had made comments on his show regarding the multiethnicity of the France national football team following their win in the 2018 FIFA World Cup.
 Araud criticized Noah’s remarks and sent him a formal letter.
 Noah responded to the letter in between scenes of his show.
 His comments were also added to Twitter, where Araud declared an end to the argument on X: "[Noah] said »they are African.
 They couldn’t get this suntan in the south of France ». i.e They can’t be French because they are black.
 The argument of the white supremacist."

-In 2019 when retiring from being the French ambassador to the United States, Araud gave an assessment of Trump and drew a comparison to French history.
+In 2019 when retiring as French ambassador to the United States, Araud gave an assessment of Trump and drew a comparison to French history.
 He described the Trump administration as having the polar opposite of the meticulous decision-making process of the Obama administration, resembling that of Louis XIV, an old ruler who was a "whimsical, unpredictable, uninformed" leader who nonetheless wanted to be making the decisions, and he noted that Trump's "unpredictability and his single-minded transactional interpretation of US interests was leaving the administration isolated on the world stage."
 He also provided some advice in an interview with Politico, "keep cool".
 Before leaving his post in Washington, Araud described the city as being full of provincial early-bird dinners, "sad" baggy suits, and awful jeans.

-After his retirement in April 2019, he will become an advisor to the Israeli IT security company NSO Group, publisher of the spyware Pegasus, and will also join the communications firm Richard Attias & Associates, half-owned by a Saudi sovereign wealth fund.
-In 2021, the former ambassador is the subject of “important verifications” by the French High Authority for Transparency in Public Life, and of a report for “intelligence with a foreign power” to the Paris Public Prosecutor.
-For his activities with NSO Group, he is subject to a deduction of 5,000 euros from his pension as a senior civil servant in his capacity as minister plenipotentiary hors classe who has retired.
+In April 2019, Araud became a consultant for 12 months to the Israeli IT security company NSO Group, advising on human rights, but saw the potential for misuse of its Pegasus spyware, and did not renew his contract.
+For his undeclared work with NSO, he is subject to a deduction of Euro 5,000 from his diplomatic pension.